Pre-registration for "Illuminating Legacies: Giles B. Jackson Day" has closed.

 6 p.m. to 9 p.m. – Pre-registered attendees can explore the ward by historian-led trolley.

-9 p.m. to 10 p.m. – Pre-registered attendees can experience live projections across the historical footprint of Jackson Ward via trolley or tuk tuk – alternately, community members who did not pre-register are invited to engage with the experience either via personal vehicle or on foot.
+9 p.m. to 10 p.m. – Pre-registered attendees can experience live projections across the historical footprint of Jackson Ward via trolley or tuk tuk – alternately, community members who did not pre-register are invited to engage with the experience either via personal vehicle, bicycle, or on foot.

 The historian-led trolleys will include Ride The Ward with Gary Flowers of The Gary Flowers Show, The Black Church with Benjamin Ross of Sixth Mount Zion Baptist Church, In The Footsteps Of Maggie L. Walker with Janine Bell of Elegba Folklore Society, and Sacred Ground with Ana Edwards of the American Civil War Museum.
 The tuk tuks will operate on a first-come, first-serve basis for registered attendees.